Homepage / Excursion Guides / 6 Must See Hikes In Grand Teton National Park

 Distance: 14 miles out and back | Difficulty: Hard

 Have time for just one big hike?
 Then don’t miss this one.
 It’s the perfect way to fully immerse yourself in everything The Grand Tetons have to offer.
-With an end altitude of 9,158 feet, this hike will showcase GTNP in all her glory.
-It's a 14-mile out-and-back trail full of wildflowers and winds through the picturesque Cascade Canyon, into Paintbrush Canyon, ending at alpine Lake Solitude.
+With an end elevation of 9,158 feet, this hike will showcase GTNP in all her glory.
+It's a 14-mile out-and-back trail full of wildflowers and winds through the picturesque Cascade Canyon into Paintbrush Canyon, ending at alpine Lake Solitude.

-PRO TIP: Take the Jenny Lake ferry to the trail head to chop off some miles.
+PRO TIP: Take the Jenny Lake ferry to the trailhead to chop off some miles.

 Delta Lake